 Being used by such established companies meant they recognised they were in a position to establish themselves as thought leaders within the HR industry, but they had very little current media presence to support their great product.
 As a SaaS PR agency, here at PRLab we helped them develop a story to frame their success in the greater context of low unemployment rates, which is an interesting angle for journalists and frames Recruitee as helping to solve this problem with their software.
 We also helped them to publish an industry report that came during the onset of the coronavirus crisis, which helped to inform recruiters how to adapt to the shifting industry trends.
 By providing answers in a time of crisis, Recruitee strengthened their position as a trustworthy business and as a thought leader.

 As you can see, the wide range of tech companies that exist mean there is no cookie cutter strategy for PR.
 Technology is also becoming increasingly integrated into our lives in almost every industry, giving rise to opportunities for new innovative ideas as our technology improves.
 With such a vast range of ideas being developed, marketing tech PR has never been easier, as it is clear that PR for tech companies is an essential tool to stand out and to provide the much needed answers people are looking for.

 You may have also realised that PR is not a simple task, and requires time and effort to develop key relationships and execute strategies that will increase your brand awareness.
 Working with a technology PR agency such as PRLab can be invaluable to a tech company who wants to focus on developing their technology PR.
 This is true for any business, but particularly for technology PR due to the fast pace of innovation and the media landscape.

-If you’re ready to start growing your tech startup with PR, whether with content marketing, SEO, media coverage or thought leadership, you can get in touch with us and begin developing a strategy today.
+If you’re ready to hire a tech PR agency, start growing your tech startup with PR, whether with digital PR services, SEO campaigns, media coverage or thought leadership, you can get in touch with us and begin developing a strategy today.